DhanaNugraha/FridgePal/prompt.md

 5. API Integration:
    - Send POST request to `/api/recipes` with:
      { "ingredients": ["tomato", "chicken", "onion"] }
-   - Display backend response in JSON format.
+   - Display backend JSON response.

 ---

-🔹 Backend (Python FastAPI + scikit-learn + KaggleHub)
+🔹 Backend (Python FastAPI + scikit-learn + Pandas)
 Requirements:
 1. Endpoint:
    - POST `/api/recipes`
    - Accepts JSON body:
      { "ingredients": ["tomato", "chicken", "onion"] }
 2. Dataset:
-   - Use KaggleHub to load dataset:
+   - Start from a Kaggle dataset like:
      "wilmerarltstrmberg/recipe-dataset-over-2m"
-   - Load CSV with columns: `title`, `ingredients`, `instructions`.
+   - If the dataset is too large, preprocess once and save smaller subsets (e.g., 5 chunks of 50k recipes each).
+   - Each subset corresponds to one "Chef".
-3. Matching Algorithm:
+3. Models:
-   - Use scikit-learn’s `TfidfVectorizer` to vectorize ingredients.
-   - Use cosine similarity to rank recipes by overlap with user’s input.
+   - For each subset, train a TF-IDF + cosine similarity model on the ingredients.
+   - At query time, send the user’s ingredients to all chefs.
-   - Return top 5 matches.
+   - Each chef returns its top N results.
+   - Merge results from all chefs and sort by similarity score.
+   - Add a "chef" field in the response to indicate which chef suggested the recipe.
 4. Response format:
    Return JSON in this format:
    {
      "recipes": [
        {
+         "chef": "Chef 2",
          "title": "Tomato Chicken Curry",
          "match_score": 0.85,
          "required_ingredients": ["chicken", "tomato", "onion", "garlic", "spices"],